०१

 Zhongshan, China

 The scale hits you first — malls, apartment complexes, factories, infrastructure, all immaculate and enormous.
 But enmeshed in that is a culture that doesn't announce itself.
 I was there sourcing prototypes.
-The people I worked with knew things I didn't — not theoretically, but through repetition, volume, and years of making things for the world.
+The people I worked with knew things I didn't — simply because they'd been making things, at scale, for years.

 Auroville — sound healing session